Asian American Studies

 The goals of the Asian American Studies Department are to:

-- Provide a comprehensive offering of courses which offer all students the opportunity to study and develop greater understanding and awareness of the histories, cultures, communities, and experiences of Asian Americans.
+• Provide a comprehensive offering of courses about the histories, cultures, communities, and experiences of Asian Americans.

-These goals are approached through a combination of course offerings, guided research, supervised fieldwork and participation, and student/faculty involvement in Asian American community activities and issues.
-The department is committed to a constant evolution of its programs and perspectives so as to reflect the dynamic character of Asian American life and circumstances.
-Towards these ends, courses offered by the department can be used in a number of programs and to meet a variety of graduation requirements.
-Solid course work in the discipline will be of value to any student intending a career that involves significant contact with Asian Americans.
+Through its combination of course offerings, guided research, supervised fieldwork and participation, and student/faculty involvement in Asian American community activities and issues, Asian American Studies is the national leader of its field.
+The department, its faculty, and its students reflect the dynamic character of Asian American life and circumstances.
+Coursework in the discipline will be of value to any student intending a career that involves significant contact with Asian Americans, and to those who want to develop 21st-century work skills of critical thinking, communication, and cultural competency.

 Undergraduate Program

 The department offers a B.A. in Asian American Studies for students who wish to pursue a comprehensive program of study on Asian American experiences.
-The major is designed to provide students with a broad range of knowledge of the diverse Asian American population through disciplinary and interdisciplinary inquiries and analyses of Asian American history, literature the arts, gender and family, and communities.
+The major provides students with a broad range of knowledge of the diverse Asian American population through disciplinary and interdisciplinary inquiries and analyses of Asian American history, literature, arts, and communities.
 Under advisement, students may use two specific courses to fulfill the history and government requirements and may use an unlimited number of units in Asian American Studies courses to count towards General Education.
 Students majoring in Asian American Studies are encouraged to study a modern Asian language or related courses.

 Minor Program

-The department offers a minor in Asian American Studies for those who wish to pursue a coherent course of study of the Asian American experience while completing a major in other fields.
-The minor program is designed to provide a wide range of course selections while ensuring knowledge of a broad range of different Asian American groups.
-The minor is of particular value for those students whose careers may bring them into regular professional contact with Asian American groups and communities.
+The department offers a Minor in Asian American Studies for those who wish to pursue a coherent course of study of the Asian American experience.
+It provides a wide range of course selections about different Asian American ethnic groups and topics.
+It is of particular value for those students whose careers may bring them into regular professional contact with Asian American groups and communities.

 General Education and SF State Studies